Skip to content

 4.3.
 Handling runtime errors

 Another method for handling runtime errors is to let them occur, be notified of them, and then handle them.
-Normally, when an error occurs during execution, WSH displays an error message and the program stops.
+Normally, when an error occurs at runtime, WSH displays an error message and the program stops.
 Two statements allow us to change this behavior:

 on error resume next